Kyle-Law/web_scraper/README.md

 ## Deployment
 1) Git clone this repo and cd the to the `web_scraper` directory.
 2) Run `bin/main.rb`.
-3) Input either 'udacity', 'indeed', or 'remote.io' and follows respective commands.
+3) Input either 'udacity', 'indeed', or 'remote.io' and follows the respective commands.
-4) Tada! 'udacity_courses.txt', 'indeed_jobs.txt', or 'remote_io.csv' would be created at the root directory respectively :)
+4) Tada! 'udacity_courses.csv', 'indeed_jobs.csv', or 'remote_io.csv' would be created at the root directory respectively :)

 ## Authors